Sergey5588/physmarch/README.md

 ## Compile from source

 > [!WARNING]
-> Only linux X11 is supported! (wayland session as well as other operating systems are not tested.
+> Only linux X11 (Xwayland also works) is supported! (wayland session as well as other operating systems are not tested.
 I'd be happy if you became a tester :wink: .)

 First, install following dependencies with your package manager: